-If at this point the gravy is not thick enough, you can mix a slurry of cornstarch and water and whisk into the gravy to thicken.
+If at this point the gravy is not thick enough, you can mix a slurry of cornstarch and water and whisk it into the gravy to thicken it.
 If the gravy is too thick add some additional broth or water.

 Step 5.
 Add the half and half, salt, and pepper.
 Whisk to combine and taste for the right amount of salt.
 You can also add cayenne pepper, poultry seasoning, garlic powder, onion powder, thyme, or rosemary for added flavors.

-Serving this casserole for Thanksgiving is perfect.
-Over the years we have downsized our Thanksgiving dinner because we don’t have as many families able to visit.
+Serving this casserole for Thanksgiving is the perfect way to enjoy a classic meal.
+Over the years we have downsized our Thanksgiving dinner because we don't have as many families able to visit.
 So instead of having twelve family and friends for dinner, we now have maybe just me and my husband and my kids if they can get here they join us.